Bedford adds two COVID-19 cases; some rural counties saw cases jump over past week

 Bedford County added two COVID-19 cases Sunday while Cambria, Somerset and Indiana counties' totals all remained unchanged.

-A few of the counties weekly totals jumped by at least 25 percent over the past week.
+A few of the counties' weekly totals jumped by at least 25% over the past week.

-Bedford County saw its small caseload grow from 39 cases to 48, over the past week – a 25 percent increase, Department of Health figures show.
+Bedford County saw its small caseload grow from 39 cases to 48, over the past week – a 25% ncrease, Department of Health figures show.

-To the north, Clearfield County, which added six cases Sunday, saw its cases grow from 39 to 55 – a 43 percent jump.
+To the north, Clearfield County, which added six cases Sunday, saw its cases grow from 39 to 55 – a 43% jump.

 Totals increased by a much smaller margin elsewhere.

-While Cambria County added four new cases over the past week to put its total to 61 cases, Indiana (93) and Somerset (40) counties added just two each, Department of Health figures show.
+While Cambria County added four new cases over the past week to put its total at 61 cases, Indiana (93) and Somerset (40) counties added just two each, Department of Health figures show.

 Blair County added five cases since June 7 to finish the week at 55 cases.